aimlapi/ambassador-program/README.md

 Each level comes with increased rewards, more exclusive opportunities, and greater influence in shaping our AI/ML API ecosystem.

 Your skills and passion can help drive the future of AI technology.
-Join our Developer Program today and be part of a community that's pushing the boundaries of what's possible with AI.
+Join our Developer Program today and be part of a community pushing the boundaries of what's possible with AI.
 For questions or to apply, contact us at: *[AI/ML API Team](mailto:hello@aimlapi.com)* *Together, let's build intelligent solutions for tomorrow's challenges.*